-LinkedIn has become more than just a social networking platform.
-It is an important tool in building your professional brand and showcasing your expertise and background.
-Whether or not you’re actively looking for a job, it’s likely recruiters—as well as potential clients and candidates—are checking out your profile, making it imperative you are thoughtful about your online presence.
-In addition, LinkedIn can serve as a valuable professional development tool, opening you up to thought leadership content, new ideas, potential mentors and other industry connections.
+Throughout the past decade, LinkedIn has become much more than just a social networking site.
+It’s a powerful career tool for showcasing your professional accomplishments and building your brand.
+Whether or not you’re actively looking for a job, it’s likely recruiters—as well as potential clients and connections—are checking out your profile to better understand who you are as a professional.
+In addition, LinkedIn can serve as a valuable professional development tool, opening you up to thought leadership content, new ideas, potential mentors and more.

 No matter how you use LinkedIn, it’s important to have a strong profile that highlights your accomplishments and areas of expertise.
 Here are a few ways to make sure you’re putting your best foot forward and reaping all of the platform’s benefits.